MDACCfMRI/IClinfMRI/README.md

 #### Steps:

-1. After downloading this software, please unzip the IClinfMRI.zip file to a local directory.
+1. After downloading this software, please unzip the IClinfMRI_v111.zip file to a local directory.

 2. Under the MATLAB environment, the user can click on “Set Path” and add the local directory containing IClinfMRI to the path to complete the installation